Introduction to Apache PIG Interview Questions and Answers

 We can use the Pig in three categories, they are:

 - ETL data pipeline: It helps to populate our data warehouse.
-A pig can pipeline the data to an external application; it will wait until it’s finished to receive the processed data and continue from there.
+A pig can pipeline the data to an external application; It will wait for the processed data to finish before continuing.
 It is the most common use case for Pig.

 - Research on raw data.